The Phase 2b/3 Alzheimer’s disease trial has completed enrolment

-The purpose of the trial is to test a potential new treatment for improving cognitive performance, including issues with memory, concentration, decision-making and the like.
+The purpose of the trial is to test a potential new treatment for improving cognitive performance, including issues with memory, concentration, decision-making and other aspects of cognition.

-This trial investigates the effectiveness of an oral medication called Xanamem® in improving cognitive symptoms in patients with MCI or mild or moderate dementia due to AD.
+This trial investigates the effectiveness of an oral medication called Xanamem® in improving cognitive symptoms and overall clinical function in patients with mild or moderate dementia due to AD.

 Xanamem was created to block the excess production of cortisol – the stress hormone – inside brain cells.
-High levels of cortisol are often seen in people with Alzheimer’s disease.
+High levels of cortisol are often seen in people with Alzheimer’s disease and may contribute to brain dysfunction.

 The trial medication is experimental.